Social Work BSW

 - Critically analyze, monitor, and evaluate intervention and program processes and outcomes

 The BSW degree leads to opportunities to obtain a professional social work license.
 The type of license and requirements to secure a license varies from state to state.
 Information about licensure is available through the National Association of Social Workers (NASW) office in the state of your interest.
-The online resource called Social Work License Map provides information about each state’s social work licensing.
+The online resource called The Social Work Guide provides information about each state’s social work licensing.

 - 51 credit hours of social work courses

 - 33-36 credit hours of general education courses

 - 33-36 credit hours in elective courses

 - Social work courses, 48 credit hours: SOCW 125, SOCW 192, SOCW 210, SOCW 220, SOCW 250, SOCW 281, SOCW 299, SOCW 348, SOCW 352, SOCW 377, SOCW 384, SOCW 406, SOCW 471, SOCW 488, SOCW 492

 - Psychology courses, 6 credit hours: PSYC 121, PSYC 325